nonmodernist/nonmodernist.github.io/content/notes/just-around-the-corner.md

 ## Preservation Status

-<span class="og">📝</span> *Just Around the Corner* is held in the Library of Congress, but is not available for home viewing.
+*Just Around the Corner* is held in the Library of Congress, but is not available for home viewing.
 Sigrid Holmquist, called "the Mary Pickford of Sweden," made her American film debut in this movie.
 The restoration work that made this screening possible highlights the ongoing importance of film preservation, especially for works by early women directors.

-{{ divider() }}
+{{ divider(simple) }}

 *This note is part of my exploration of early women filmmakers.*